s1280061/RiSA-clean/README.md

 ## Citation

-If you use RiSA in your research, please cite our paper:
+If you find our study useful, please consider citing:

 ```bibtex
 @inproceedings{asai2025risa,